Walter Campbell (British Army officer)

-Lieutenant General Sir Walter Campbell, KCB, KCMG, DSO (30 July 1864 – 11 August 1936) was a British Army officer who served as Quartermaster-General to the Forces.
+Lieutenant-General Sir Walter Campbell, KCB, KCMG, DSO (30 July 1864 – 11 August 1936) was a British Army officer who served as Quartermaster-General to the Forces from 1923 to 1927.

 Early life and education

 Campbell was born in County Antrim, Ireland, the son of John Campbell of Rathfern, White Abbey, Belfast.
 He was educated at Wellington College and Trinity College, Cambridge, but left university after three years for Sandhurst when he decided upon a military career.